daem0nc0re/PrivFu/README.md

 ### getps Command
-This command is to list processes in your target system.
+This command is to list processes in your target system:

 ```
 0: kd> !getps /?